Cheapest and Best Homeowners Insurance in Illinois as Rated by Customers in 2023

 - Best homeowners insurance rates in Illinois for a $400K dwelling

 - Illinois disaster statistics

 When searching for homeowners insurance in Illinois, which insurance companies offer the most affordable rates?
 Compare the average home insurance rates for the five largest companies in Illinois in the table below.
-Of these companies, State Farm offers the cheapest average home insurance rates for a $200K dwelling.
+Of these insurance providers, State Farm offers the cheapest average home insurance rates for a $200K dwelling.